Pahan99/hybrid-classification/README.md

 For running the tool, we have to provide a Kraken database to the tool.
 You can find the databases at https://benlangmead.github.io/aws-indexes/k2.
 Select the proper database and provide the relevant link in the above-mentioned notebook.
 For more help you can refer [`Kraken2 manual`](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown) as well.

+Now, the Kraken2 result has to be modified for further experiments.
+First, the output files of Kraken2 will be merged into a single .csv file.
+For that use the notebook [`notebooks/kraken_results.ipynb`](https://github.com/Pahan99/hybrid-classification/blob/main/notebooks/kraken_results.ipynb).

+Then, we filter out the sequences where Kraken2 has classified upto species level for training the models.
+For this use the notebook [`notebooks/kraken_taxonomic_levels.ipynb`](https://github.com/Pahan99/hybrid-classification/blob/main/notebooks/kraken_taxonomic_levels.ipynb).

+### 3️⃣ Ground Truth